Philippe Martin (economist)

-Philippe Joseph Martin (born January 18, 1966) is a French Professor of Economics at Sciences Po in Paris.
-He currently serves as chair of the French Council of Economic Analysis.
-He is the Vice President and a research fellow at the London-based CEPR (Centre for Economic Policy Research).
+Philippe Joseph Martin (18 January 1966 – 17 December 2023) was a French economist, lately professor of Economics at Sciences Po in Paris and dean of Sciences Po's public policy school, the School of Public Affairs (École d'affaires publiques).
+He served as the first chair of Sciences Po's Department of Economics from 2008 to 2013, and as the chair of the French government's Conseil d'Analyse Économique from 2018 to 2022.
+He was also Vice President and a research fellow at the Centre for Economic Policy Research (CEPR).

-Career
+Life and career

-Martin previously taught at the Graduate Institute of International Studies, the University of Paris 1 Pantheon-Sorbonne and the Paris School of Economics.
+Martin taught at the Graduate Institute of International Studies, the University of Paris 1 Pantheon-Sorbonne and the Paris School of Economics.
 From 2001 to 2002, he served as an economist at the Federal Reserve Bank of New York.

-Martin's research focuses on international trade and macroeconomics, in addition to economic geography.
+Martin's research focused on international trade and macroeconomics, in addition to economic geography.
 He was the economic advisor (2015-2016) of Emmanuel Macron when he was Minister of the Economy.

+Philippe Martin died on 17 December 2023, at the age of 57.